CostantinoGrana/BillyIkeaHack/README.md

 ![Two modules](https://github.com/CostantinoGrana/BillyIkeaHack/raw/main/Ikea/IMG_20201205_122103.jpg)
 ![Two modules front](https://github.com/CostantinoGrana/BillyIkeaHack/raw/main/Ikea/IMG_20201205_122113.jpg)

 Now, let's see how I did it.
-First of all, don't make my mistake: after completing one module, don't cut the upright by measuring it, but put the two corresponding uprights side by side and
+First of all, don't make my mistake: after completing one module, don't cut the upright by measuring it, but put the two corresponding uprights side by side and mark the cutting line that way.
+Otherwise you will get two sides with one or two millimetres difference and fixing that is a nightmare.
+H
 ![Three modules assembly](https://github.com/CostantinoGrana/BillyIkeaHack/raw/main/Ikea/IMG_20201205_130234.jpg)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI2MzU5NTYzNSwtMjkyOTExNzU5LC0xMz
-MyNTUxNzAwXX0=
+eyJoaXN0b3J5IjpbNjYzMDE1NjgwLC0yOTI5MTE3NTksLTEzMz
+I1NTE3MDBdfQ==
 -->